 Use your understanding of a client to craft a plan for their unique goals.
 When creating a plan keep in mind a client’s goals and break the plan up into periods.
 This will keep the client motivated and allow you to make sure the plan is working.
 Learn how to create a plan and periodize this plan with this free mini-course.

 Once a plan has been created you need to re-evaluate to ensure it is effectiveness.
 Client’s goals and lifestyles are subject to change over time, by re-evaluating you are able to adjust the plan as needed.
-Use the worksheets in this toolkit to re-evaluate a client’s progress.
+Use the worksheets in this course to re-evaluate a client’s progress.
 A coach should use the same method they used to initially understand a client to re-evaluate.

 The best fitness plan is a personalized one.
 We hope this how-to guide gives you the tools you need to create personalized fitness plans for your clients.
 This guide is based on the course Programming: Principles pulled from the OPEX System of Coaching.
 The OPEX System of Coaching is our creation and contains the five pillars necessary for any professional coach.
 Learn the basics of the OPEX System of Coaching and get three worksheets to use with your clients today in this free mini-course.